 Whether or not you’re an expert in search engine optimisation, it’s clear that those in the profession love a good acronym (SEO, PPC, CPC, CTR… the list goes on!).
-And, as a financial professional or marketer for an accountancy firm, there are two more SEO acronyms to know about if you want to improve your search rankings and drive more traffic to your website:
+And, as a professional or marketer for a financial services or accountancy firm, there are two more SEO acronyms to know about if you want to improve your search rankings and drive more traffic to your website:

-- E-A-T (tech-talk for ‘Expertise, Authoritiveness and Trustworthiness’)
+- E-A-T – tech-talk for ‘Expertise, Authoritativeness and Trustworthiness’

 In this article, I’ll be talking you through exactly what these terms mean, and why they should be an important consideration within your firm’s marketing strategy.

 What is E-A-T and why is it important?